mahieyin-rahmun/react-playground/README.md

-This is me starting out with learning React.
-Everything in this repo isn't optimized/doesn't work.
+This is me starting out with learning React by creating a Contact Manager App.
+Everything in this repo isn't guranteed to be optimized/in working state, and merely serves as my chronology of implementing various Components, Context Providers, Consumers, Routing and so on so that I can refer to them at a later time.

 The associated github page at https://mahieyin-rahmun.github.io/react-playground doesn't have all of its functionalities working, but hey, it's a start.